Loosetooth/syncwings/README.md

   - Defaults to `true` if not set.

 - `FILESTASH_CONTAINER_TAG` (optional):
-  - Set this to specify the tag/version of the File Stash container image used (default: `latest`).
+  - Set this to specify the tag/version of the File Stash container image used.
+If not set, the default `FILESTASH_CONTAINER_DIGEST` is used.
+(See below.)
   - The container used is [`machines/filestash`](https://hub.docker.com/r/machines/filestash).

+- `FILESTASH_CONTAINER_DIGEST` (optional):
+  - Set this to specify the digest of the File Stash container image used.
+This ensures that a specific, immutable version of the image is used.
+  - If not set, defaults to `sha256:29b785d6c7a362581c2254dcafbe91d76a20a73871a520dc85d7d970113bc965`.
+  - If both `FILESTASH_CONTAINER_TAG` and `FILESTASH_CONTAINER_DIGEST` are set, the digest will be used.
+  - Please include the `sha256:` prefix when setting this variable.

 - `EXPLICITLY_LISTEN_TO_LOCAL_IP` (optional):
   - Set this to `true` to have Syncthing explicitly listen on the local IP address specified in `LOCAL_IP_ADDRESS`.